hhandika/hhandika/README.md

 As an evolutionary biologist and taxonomist, I’ve found a unique intersection between my field of study and my passion for programming.
 Currently, I’m pursuing my PhD at [Esselstyn's Lab](https://esselstyn.github.io/), Louisiana State University, USA.
 My programming projects are primarily focused on developing tools that facilitate biological research.

 In addition to my academic pursuits, I have a keen interest in computer hardware and software, often spending time building and tinkering with computers.
-My adventurous side takes me to tropical mountains where I conduct field research, studying mice and shrews in their natural habitats.
+My adventurous side takes me to tropical mountains where I conduct field research, studying rodents and shrews in their natural habitats.

 For more insights into my work and adventures, checkout [my website](https://hhandika.com/)!